 Stephanie's work has won awards from the Associated Press Television and Radio Association, the Los Angeles Press Club and the San Francisco Peninsula Press Club.
-She is a 2013 NPR-Kaiser Health News Fellow and a 2013 Association of Health Care Journalists-California Health Journalism Fellow.
+She is a 2014 NPR-Kaiser Health News Fellow and a 2013-2014 Fellow of the Regional Health Journalism Program conducted by the Association of Health Care Journalists.

-She has a law degree from Loyola Law School, Los Angeles, and B.A.
-In Political Science from the University of California, Davis.
+Stephanie earned a law degree from Loyola Law School, Los Angeles and a B.A.
+In Political Science/Public Policy from the University of California, Davis.

 Away from work, Stephanie enjoys riding her horses, hiking with her dogs and hanging out with her human friends and family.